Guoshuai-Li/Causal-Machine-Learning/Reading and Experiments/Causal inference using invariant prediction/DAY2/README.md

 - Environment 2: Shift intervention on X1 (mean +2.0)
 - Environment 3: Scale intervention on X1 (×3)

-**Key insight:** The causal mechanism `X1 → Y` remains invariant (coefficient = 1.5) across all environments, while X2 has no relationship with Y in any environment.

 ### Experiment 2: Nonlinear SEM
 ```